An 1866 contract between the Dean Hall plantation and freedmen and women workers, approved by the Freedmen's Bureau.

 10th Neither party shall sell or use any portion of the crop until after the division of the same without the consent of the other party.

-11th [in pencil:] The crop shall be divided as follows.
-To T B Ferguson, two thirds of the entire product of the land, when prepared for market. to the Freedmen the remaining one third of seed product when so prepared. [in pen, crossed out with pencil:] The crop shall be divided as follows.
+11th [[object Object]] The crop shall be divided as follows.
+To T B Ferguson, two thirds of the entire product of the land, when prepared for market. to the Freedmen the remaining one third of seed product when so prepared. [[object Object]] The crop shall be divided as follows.
 To the Freedmen and women one half of the Corn, Potatoes, Peas, Rice and all other products when gathered and prepared for market. also one half of the cotton and cotton seed, when prepared for market.

 12th The Freedmen and women shall not be compelled to work upon, nor shall there be any deduction of wages made for the following holidays: Fourth of July, Christmas, New Years, National and State Thanksgiving and Fast Days. unless the work desired to be done is a work of necessity of mercy.
 Only half a days work on Saturdays will be required of female employees who are heads of families.

 13th The said T B. Ferguson or his Agent will keep a book, in which he shall enter all advances in money, provisions, etc. made by him to the laborers, and all forfeitures for lost time, which book shall be recurred as evidence in the same manner as merchants books, are now received in courts of justice.
 Each Freedman and woman, shall be entitled to a pass book, in which the said T B. Ferguson or his Agent shall make an entry of all advances of money provisions etc. and all fines for absences or delinquences.
 14th It shall be the duty of the Freedmen and women to protect the property and premises from depredations, and Trespassers.